adafruit/Adafruit-QT-3V-to-5V-Level-Booster-PCB/README.md

 <a href="http://www.adafruit.com/products/5649"><img src="assets/5649.jpg?raw=true" width="500px"><br/>
 Click here to purchase one from the Adafruit shop</a>

-PCB files for the Adafruit Adafruit QT 3V to 5V Level Booster Breakout - STEMMA QT.
+PCB files for the Adafruit QT 3V to 5V Level Booster Breakout - STEMMA QT.

 Format is EagleCAD schematic and board layout
 * https://www.adafruit.com/product/5649